jagprog5/choose/readme.md

 cat very_large_file | choose --sort --out=5
 ```

 That command only stores the lowest 5 entries throughout its lifetime; the memory usage remains bounded appropriately, no matter the size of the input.
-The equivalent: `sort | head -n5` does not do this and will be slower.
+The equivalent: `sort | head -n5` does not do this and will be slower for large inputs.

-## Compared to sort -u
+## Compared to gnu sort

+### Uniqueness

 gnu sort implements uniqueness in the following way: